Bip (Israeli TV channel)

-Bip (ביפ, pronounced beep) is a comedy web portal, a production unit and night time TV strip on Israel's Channel 2, owned by Keshet.
+Bip (ביפ, pronounced beep) is a comedy web portal, a production unit and nighttime TV strip on Israel's Channel 2, owned by Keshet.

 History

 Founded in 2000, it was included in the channel pack of the Israeli digital cable system (Golden Channels, Matav, Tevel, the current HOT) and was presented at a press conference on 27 July that year.
 Initially, the channel broadcast for twelve hours a day and was aimed at a 15-25 demographic.
 Tevel was the first company interested, but Matav and Golden Channels were also interested, as it was a non-exclusive contract.